 To discuss membership for your jurisdiction, contact CIDQ CEO Thom Banks at or call 202.721.0220.

-Twenty-seven states, DC and Puerto Rico, and all Canadian provinces have some level of legislation in place related to the regulation of the interior design profession.
+Twenty-eight states, DC and Puerto Rico, and all Canadian provinces have some level of legislation in place related to the regulation of the interior design profession.
 With the joint efforts of CIDQ, the Member Boards, interior design coalitions, and professional interior design organizations, more progressive advancements will be made on both the federal and local levels in the future.